 What type of schwag will I get?

-Each participant will receive a high quality technical t-shirt , a huge gorgeous very unique custom medal at the finish line, a souvenir timing chip that does not have to be returned, admission to the special post event race celebration with plenty of free recovery food and drink.
+Each participant will receive a high quality technical t-shirt and a huge gorgeous very unique custom medal at the finish line, admission to the special post event race celebration with plenty of free recovery food and drink.

 Is the Finish Line area accessible to everyone?

 Yes.
 Please refrain from bringing bags or packages to the finish line area.
 However, the post-race food is only available to the event participants.